HPI-Information-Systems/cmt_statistics_tool/README.md

 For the PostgreSQL instance, you're free to connect any instance you already have in the `tables/__init__.py` connection string.
 If you wish to setup PostgreSQL from scratch, we recommend a [Docker setup](https://hub.docker.com/_/postgres/).

+## Schema

+If your export columns are named differently than the schema, you must change the [insert logic](cmt_statistics_tool/insert).
+If you have additional columns or do not have some columns in your export, you must change the [insert logic](cmt_statistics_tool/insert) as well as the [table schema](cmt_statistics_tool/tables).
+For each of the following files, a script dealing with the insert is in the [insert directory](cmt_statistics_tool/insert).
+Currently, the schema of the required data is as follows:

+- People: TSV file
+  - First Name
+  - Middle Initial (optional)
+  - Last Name
+  - E-mail
+  - Organization
+  - Country
+  - Google Scholar
+  - URL
+  - Semantic Scholar URL
+  - DBLP URL
+  - Domain Conflicts
+- Papers: XLSX file with multiple sheets.
+Sheet names correspond to track names, revision tracks have the Suffix "Revision".
+  - Paper ID
+  - Created
+  - Last Modified
+  - Paper Title
+  - Abstract
+  - Primary Contact Author Name
+  - Primary Contact Author Email
+  - Authors
+  - Author Names
+  - Author Emails
+  - Track Name
+  - Primary Subject Area
+  - Secondary Subject Areas
+  - Conflicts
+  - Domains
+  - Assigned
+  - Completed
+  - % Completed
+  - Bids
+  - Discussion
+  - Status
+  - Requested For Author Feedback
+  - Author Feedback Submitted?
+  - Requested For Camera Ready
+  - Camera Ready Submitted?
+  - Requested For Presentation
+  - Files
+  - Number of Files
+  - Supplementary Files
+  - Number of Supplementary Files
+  - Reviewers
+  - Reviewer Emails
+  - MetaReviewers
+  - MetaReviewer Emails
+  - SeniorMetaReviewers
+  - SeniorMetaReviewerEmails
+  - Q1 (PVLDB does not allow papers previously rejected from PVLDB to be resubmitted within 12 months of the original submission date.)
+  - Q3 (Conflict)
+  - Q4 (Special category)
+  - Q7 (Authors)
+  - Q8 (Availability and Reproducibility)
+- Reviews: XLSX file with multiple sheets.
+Sheet names correspond to track names, revision tracks have the Suffix "Revision".
+  - Paper ID
+  - Paper Title
+  - Reviewer Name
+  - Reviewer Email
+  - Q1 (Overall Rating)
+  - Q1 (Overall Rating - Value)
+  - Q2 (Relevant for PVLDB)
+  - Q3 (Are there specific revisions that could raise your overall rating?)
+  - Q4 (Flavor of Regular Research Paper.
+Please indicate which flavor or flavors best describe the paper.)
+  - Q5 (Summary of the paper (what is being proposed and in what context) and a brief justification of your overall recommendation.
+One solid paragraph.)
+  - Q6 (Three (or more) strong points about the paper.
+Please be precise and explicit; clearly explain the value and nature of the contribution.)
+  - Q7 (Three (or more) weak points about the paper.
+Please clearly indicate whether the paper has any mistakes, missing related work, or results that cannot be considered a contribution; write it so that the authors can understand what is seen as negative.)
+  - Q8 (Novelty.
+Please give a high novelty ranking to papers on new topics, opening new fields, or proposing truly new ideas; assign medium ratings to delta papers and papers on well-known topics but still with some valuable contribution.)
+  - Q9 (Significance)
+  - Q10 (Technical Depth and Quality of Content)
+  - Q11 (Experiments)
+  - Q12 (Presentation)
+  - Q13 (Detailed Evaluation (Contribution, Pros/Cons, Errors); please number each point and please provide as constructive feedback as possible.)
+  - Q14 (Reproducibility.
+If the authors have provided supplemental material (data, code, etc.), is the information likely to be sufficient to understand and to reproduce the experiments?
+Otherwise, do the authors provide sufficient technical details in the paper to support reproducibility?
+Note that we do not expect actual reproducibility experiments, but rather a verification that the material is reasonable in scope and content.)
+  - Q15 (Revision.
+If revision is required, list specific required revisions you seek from the authors.
+Please number each point.)
+  - Q16 (Rate your confidence in this review.)
+  - Q16 (Rate your confidence in this review. - Value)
+  - Q17 (Confidential comments for the PC Chairs.
+Please add any information that may help us reach a decision.)
+  - Q18 (Name and affiliation of external expert (!) reviewer (if applicable).)
+  - Q19 (I understand that I am allowed to discuss a paper submission with a trainee for the purpose of teaching them how to review papers.
+I understand that (a) I am responsible to ensure that there is no COI according to the rules published at PVLDB.org between the trainee and any of the authors of the paper. (b) I have informed the trainee about the confidentiality of the content of the paper. (c) I am solely responsible for the final review.
+[If the trainee contributed significantly to the paper review, please list them above as external reviewer].)
+- Metareviews: XLSX file with multiple sheets.
+Sheet names correspond to track names, revision tracks have the Suffix "Revision".
+  - Paper ID
+  - Paper Title
+  - Meta-Reviewer Name
+  - Meta-Reviewer Email
+  - Q1 (Overall Rating)
+  - Q1 (Overall Rating - Value)
+  - Q2 (Summary Comments)
+- Seniormetareviews: XLSX file with multiple sheets.
+Sheet names correspond to track names, revision tracks have the Suffix "Revision".
+  - currently not used
+- Mapping: XLSX file
+  - Revision ID
+  - OriginalSubmission ID
+  - Revision Title